 Our model used to evaluate lynx population persistence could be applied to better understand aspects of lynx conservation that we did not include yet, such as illegal killings (Heurich et al., 2018).
-Moreover, thanks to its individual-based structure, a genetic component could also be included to track relatedness between individuals and allow studying inbreeding risk and Allee effects (Premier et al., 2020).
-Our model could also be used to test the effect of different scenarios, either by modifying the lynx populations (e.g., illegal killings, reintroduction programs) or the landscape (e.g., green bridges, roads construction, habitat destruction or restoration) and assess the potential benefits or negative effects on lynx population persistence.
-Modifications of road networks to improve connectivity, such as the removal of road segments or the addition of overpasses (i.e., green bridges), could be tested.
-Then, their effect could be included through a new layer of collision probabilities and the population persistence calculated accordingly.
+Moreover, thanks to its individual-based structure, a genetic component could easily be included to track relatedness between individuals and allow studying inbreeding risk and Allee effects (Arpin et al., 2024; Premier et al., 2020).
+Our model could also be used to test the effect of different scenarios, either by modifying the lynx population sizes (e.g., due to illegal killings or reintroduction programs) or the landscape at different scales (e.g., green bridges, roads construction, habitat destruction or restoration) and assess the potential benefits or negative effects on lynx population persistence.
+Modifications of road networks to improve connectivity, such as the removal of road segments or the addition of overpasses or underpasses could be tested.
+Then, their effect could be included through an updated layer of collision probabilities and the population persistence calculated accordingly.
 Similarly, other modifications of land cover (e.g., restoring forest areas) could also be tested.
 This model could be very useful for stakeholders working on corridors and the reduction of lynx-vehicle collisions as well as reintroduction programs and species acceptance.
+Helping reducing road mortality using model simulations is one of the objectives of the French national action plan (Gatti, 2022).

+Using IBMs, Herdtfelder (2012) showed that Black Forest population reinforcement with lynx females might be one solution considering that habitat is of good quality in this area.
+The collective expertise on lynx viability also used a model similar to the SE-IBM presented here to make recommendations on lynx translocations in the Vosges area to support the population viability (Arpin et al. 2024).
+IBMs are great tools to evaluate the impact of such management actions.
+However, because our model does not include human attitudes towards the species, we warn against its blind use to assess the effect of reinforcement on lynx long-term persistence without accounting for the human dimension component.
+Illegal killings, as they occurred after the 90’s reintroduction program in the southern part of the Vosges Mountains (Vandel et al., 2006), as well as more recent ones (Germain, 2020), may be an additional mortality that the model does not account for.
+The extent of acceptance towards species reinforcement from some local stakeholders is an important element (Charbonnel & Germain, 2020).
+In this case, we recommend that our model be extended to include the dynamics of the whole socio-ecosystem (Behr, Ozgul, & Cozzi, 2017; Guerrero et al., 2018).

 Conclusion

 In this paper, we built and analyzed a spatially-explicit individual-based model to forecast the fate of lynx populations over the next 50 years.
-Our results suggest that exchanges of individuals between populations to establish new territories were limited, and emphasize that the Jura population plays the role of a Western Europe crossroad.
-Overall, lynx persistence in the Upper Rhine meta-population and the Alpine population over the next 50 years seems likely on a large scale.
-However, lynx persistence in the southern part of the Vosges-Palatinian population and in the Black Forest appears more challenging without long-term conservation planning like improving connectivity or reintroduction programs.
+Our results suggest that exchanges of individuals between Vosges-Palatinian, Black Forest, Jura and Alpine populations to establish new territories were limited, and emphasize that the Jura population plays the role of a Western Europe crossroad.
+Overall, lynx persistence in the Upper Rhine meta-population and the Alpine population over the next 50 years seems likely on a large scale by considering road mortality and habitat selection.

 Data sharing